 With an established passion for the continent, in 2002 Ellie decided to take a year out before university in order to travel East and Southern Africa.
 She began a four-month stint of volunteer work on Pemba Island in Tanzania, primarily scuba diving with a marine conservation project.
 After this, Ellie backpacked for five months, travelling from Dar es Salaam, down through Southern Africa to Cape Town and back, before returning home.

 After completing a three year degree in History at Newcastle University, Ellie was drawn back to East Africa and flew out to Kenya to travel for a further eight months.
 During this time she volunteered at an orphanage in Kisumu in Kenya, and then proceeded to travel through Tanzania, Mozambique and Uganda.

-When she returned to England in August 2006 she joined the Expert Africa team to specialise in Tanzania and has now been here for over six years.
+When she returned to England in August 2006 she joined the Expert Africa team to specialise in Tanzania and has now been here for over eight years.
 In her first three years she visited all of the areas in Tanzania that we feature and so became a full specialist in that area.
 Next she went on to research northern Mozambique and so added that to her expert knowledge.
 In the years following she spent six weeks visiting everything we have in our Zambia programme, spent time in Mozambique and extended our programme to include the Nampula Province, and also thoroughly researched Rwanda.
 Most recently, she has been working alongside Richard to develop Kenya - the newest destination in our portfolio.

 Sabina Hekandjo | Namibia specialist